Honors Advisor: Prof. Dave Sobel

 Admission to the Honors Program and Program Requirements

 Prerequisites for students wishing to be admitted to the honors program: A 3.5 GPA in the field of concentration is normally required.
-In addition, honors candidates in Cognitive Science, Cognitive Neuroscience, and Psychology must have completed the statistics requirement (e.g., CLPS 0900) and at least one lab course (a credit in a directed research course may be substituted for the lab course).
+In addition, honors candidates in Cognitive Science, Cognitive Neuroscience, and Psychology must have completed the statistics requirement (e.g., CLPS 0900) and at least one lab course (1900 is preferred, but other lab courses can be appropriate with permission of the honors advisor).
 Candidates in Linguistics must have completed the core course requirement.
 Candidates in BDS must speak with the concentration advisor.

 Declaration due date: Applications to the honors program are due no later than Friday September 13 (5pm) for students graduating in May 2020.
 For students graduating in December 2020, please see the form below for the appropriate dates.
 Also note that Honors students in Cognitive Science, Cognitive Neuroscience, and Psychology must take CLPS 1980 in conjunction with their honors' thesis research each term during this academic year.
 Linguistics honors students must take at least one independent study course (CLPS 1980) during this academic year.
 Each prospective honors student should submit to their Concentration Advisor (for Behavioral Decision Sciences or Linguistics) or to the Honors Advisor (for Cognitive Neuroscience, Cognitive Science, or Psychology) a declaration of honors form which includes: (a) research topic/project title, (b) faculty advisor, (c) information on the plan for completing the project, and (d) the signature of the faculty advisor.